Shea Rose: Community Outreach

 Off stage, Rose is dedicated to working with local and national communities to promote music for social change.
 Her outreach includes volunteering, live and in-studio performances, coaching, workshops, lectures, and clinics.
 She has worked with over 30 community organizations and served as an AmeriCorps State and National program volunteer for two years.
 Rose is the recipient of the Berklee College of Music, Walter W. Harp Liberal Arts Music and Society Award for her demonstration of outstanding achievement in research, civic engagement, and performance relating to music and society.
-She’s an “Artist for the Amazon,” representing the Amazon Aid Foundation, and co-wrote their call-to-action song, “Anthem for the Amazon,” to raise awareness about the environmental issues in the rainforest.
-She is also an artist representative for Music2Life, a non-profit foundation started by Noel Paul Stookey of Peter, Paul and Mary, and partners with the Safer is S.E.X.Y. campaign, spreading HIV awareness amongst teenage girls in underserved communities.
+She's an "Artist for the Amazon," representing the Amazon Aid Foundation, and co-wrote their call-to-action song, "Anthem for the Amazon," to raise awareness about the environmental issues in the rainforest.
+She is also an artist representative for Music2Life, a non-profit foundation started by Noel Paul Stookey of Peter, Paul and Mary, and partners with the Safer is S.E.X.Y. campaign, spreading HIV awareness among teenage girls in underserved communities.

 Fashion

-Rose was named one of the “Most Stylish Bostonians,” gracing the cover of Boston Globe magazine’s annual style issue, and has also appeared on the covers of Improper Bostonian, Exhale and Performer magazines.
-She’s been featured in brand campaigns for CoverGirl, Tory Burch, Puma, Plndr and Converse, and she made her international television debut hosting the “Boston Contemporary” episode of CNN’s travel and lifestyle show, “CNNGo.”
+Rose was named one of the "Most Stylish Bostonians," gracing the cover of Boston Globe magazine's annual style issue, and has also appeared on the covers of Improper Bostonian, Exhale and Performer magazines.
+She's been featured in brand campaigns for CoverGirl, Tory Burch, Puma, Plndr and Converse, and she made her international television debut hosting the "Boston Contemporary" episode of CNN's travel and lifestyle show, "CNNGo.”

 TEDx Talk

 Rose was chosen as a speaker for TEDx Beacon Street in the fall of 2014.
-Her talk, entitled “Somebody Stole My Voice Again,” addressed her experience following vocal surgery to remove a polyp:The voice has been described as the “muscle of the soul”.
+Her talk, entitled "Somebody Stole My Voice Again," addressed her experience following vocal surgery to remove a polyp:The voice has been described as the “muscle of the soul”.
 Then why do most of us cringe at the sound of hearing our own voice?
 Through personal stories and singing, Shea Rose, a two-time Boston Music Award winner and Berklee College of Music graduate, shares what she discovered about the human voice, after a major surgery on her vocal cords.The full talk is available to view on YouTube.

 Isabella Stewart Gardner Museum RISE Series

 Currently, Rose is curating the RISE Music Series at the Isabella Stewart Gardner Museum in Boston with Composer/Producer Simone Scazzocchio.
 RISE features local, national, and international aspiring and established artists from the realms of pop, rock, and hip-hop.
-Since September 2015, Rose and Scazzocchio have brought artists including KING, Yuna, Will Dailey, and Goapele to the museum’s performance space and sonic cube, Calderwood Hall.
+Since September 2015, Rose and Scazzocchio have brought artists including KING, Yuna, Will Dailey, and Goapele to the museum's performance space and sonic cube, Calderwood Hall.